atbcb/ICTTestingBaseline/_baselines/02FocusVisible.md

 </ol>

 #### Test Results
-<p id="3TR">If any of the above checks fail, then Baseline Test 2.3-OnFocus fails.</p>
+<p id="CTR">If any of the above checks fail, then Baseline Test 2.C-OnFocus fails.</p>

 ### Advisory: Tips for streamlined test processes